-What to do if a road injury claim is made against you
+What should I do if a road injury claim is made against me?

-If you were involved in a road traffic collision that another driver claims was your fault you may find yourself being sued.
-In cases such as these, it is your insurance company's job to handle the claim on your behalf.
+If you were involved in a road traffic collision that another driver claims was your fault, you may find yourself facing legal action.
+Assuming that you hold valid insurance cover, your insurance company would handle the legal claim on your behalf.

 Your insurer will handle the claim from this point forward.
-You do not need to appoint a solicitor or try to defend the claim yourself, though you should be ready to co-operate with your insurers and their solicitors as the claim moves forward.
+You do not need to appoint a solicitor or try to defend the claim yourself, but you should be ready to co-operate with your insurers and their solicitors as the claim progresses.

-Your insurance company may feel, for example, that the other driver's car was not damaged as extensively as the driver claims; in other words, your insurer believes the other driver is beefing up his claim to get more compensation.
-In this scenario, your insurance company will instruct independent third-parties to investigate further into the circumstances surrounding the accident and the damage done to the vehicles.
+Your insurance company may feel, for example, that the other driver's car was not damaged as extensively as is claimed.
+The claimant may be exaggerating the level of damage or injury in order to get more compensation.
+In this scenario, your insurance company may instruct independent third parties to further investigate the circumstances of the accident, injury, or damage to property.

 What if the insurance company cannot settle the claim?

-On very rare occasions your insurance company will not be able to settle the claim and you will have to go to Court.
-Even if the Court finds you liable for the accident, your insurance company should cover the full value of the claim.
+On rare occasions, insurance companies might not be able to agree on a settlement and a claim could progress to court.
+Even if the court finds you liable for the accident, your insurance company should still cover the full value of the claim.